Alaska Nursing License Renewal: 3 Steps

 If you’re a CNA renewing your registry status in Alaska, your renewal requirements will depend on when your registry status was originally issued.
 See the renewal requirements below:

 If you’re a CNA, RN, LPN, or APRN looking for ways to complete your continuing education, check out the courses and classes offered by IntelyEdu.
-We’re ANCC-certified so you can apply our contact hours to your Alaska State Board of Nursing license renewal.
+It’s ANCC-certified so you can apply the contact hours torenew an Alaska nursing license.

 Step 3: Renew Your Alaska Nursing License Online

-Once you receive a renewal notice from the board, you can begin your license renewal online.
-Log in or create a MyAlaska account, and go to the MY LICENSE homepage.
+Once you receive a renewal notice from the board, you can begin your online nursing license renewal.
+Alaska requires a state account for renewals — go to your MyAlaska account, and click the MY LICENSE homepage.
 Select the “Renew License” button, and complete the forms for your renewal.
 You’ll need to pay a fee depending on your license:

 Great Areas in Alaska for Nursing Jobs